pooriaaj/Project-6220/README.md

 # Galton's Data Analysis

 This repository contains code and data for analyzing and visualizing Galton's height data.
+The project is based on Sir Francis Galton’s study of predicting children's height based on their parents' height and finding the relationship between them.

+## Project Overview

+Galton’s study explores the correlation between the heights of parents and their children.
+This project uses Galton’s dataset to visualize and analyze how parental height influences child height.
+By applying statistical methods and visualization techniques, we aim to uncover patterns and trends in this relationship.

 ## Files